Octanitrocuban/Automatic-racetrack-generation/README.md

 - MakeHullCircuit: Function to create random racetrack from the convex envelope of a random	cloud of dots.

+- SelectCroix: Function to select 4 values on a 2d np.array with a specific structure.

 - Polyg: Function to cut a polygon into a 2d np.array.

 - Polygonize: Function to find the differents poylgons on a 2d np.array created by	groups of cells of same values.